Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 For a security programme, developing effective objectives, goals, methodologies and – even more importantly – a language that is shared across its sub-disciplines are the key elements to support the consistent integration and interoperability between its different aspects.
 At the highest level, all elements of security share the same goal: protecting the assets of a facility from compromise and attacks.
 The cultural and specific knowledge of physical and cybersecurity may differ broadly, and there are still relatively few specialists who have an in-depth understanding of both fields.
 Nonetheless, integration is the only path towards comprehensive security, and understanding the building blocks of both disciplines is the first step along that path.

 Integration – while an undeniable challenge – should also be seen as an opportunity.
-It reduces costs, increases operational efficiencies, streamlines the management of security breaches in both domains, allows for more effective forensic investigations, and, crucially, puts the organisation in a stronger position for protecting against current and future blended threats.
+It reduces costs, increases operational efficiencies, streamlines the management of security breaches in both domains, allows for more effective forensic investigations, and, crucially, puts the organisation in a stronger position to protect against current and future blended threats.

-The agenda for this webinar will consist of selected speakers who are experts in their field.
+The agenda for this webinar consisted of selected speakers who are experts in their field.

 Our special guests for the webinar were:

 Date: Thursday, 10 June 2021 at 10:00 AM (CEST)